-• Do the system's policies describe the management and monitoring of direct and indirect compensation paid to investment managers and other service providers?
-What direct and indirect investment fees and commissions are paid by the system?

-The system's policies do not specifically describe how compensation to managers is monitored, though there are never any indirect fees paid to an investment manager, or consultant.

-• Who is responsible for monitoring and reporting fees to the board?
-Is this responsibility clearly defined in the system's investment policies?

-It is the responsibility of the consultant to present all fees to the Board on an annual basis.

-• Are all forms of manager compensation included in reported fees?
+- (3) a review of the appropriateness of investment fees and commissions paid by the retirement system; - Do the system's policies describe the management and monitoring of direct and indirect compensation paid to investment managers and other service providers?
+What direct and indirect investment fees and commissions are paid by the system? - The system's policies do not specifically describe how compensation to managers is monitored, though there are never any indirect fees paid to an investment manager, or consultant. - Who is responsible for monitoring and reporting fees to the board?
+Is this responsibility clearly defined in the system's investment policies? - It is the responsibility of the consultant to present all fees to the Board on an annual basis. - Are all forms of manager compensation included in reported fees?

-• How do these fees compare to peer group and industry averages for similar services?
-How are the fee benchmarks determined?

-All manager fees are with one standard deviation from the average.

-• Does the system have appropriate policies and procedures in place to account for and control investment expenses and other asset management fees?

-The Board keeps a very sharp eye on fees, but they are not specifically addressed in the IPS.

-• What other fees are incurred by the system that are not directly related to the management of the portfolio?

-Other fees include funding for travel for education, administrator, insurance.

-How often are the fees reviewed for reasonableness?

-As they occur

-• Is an attorney reviewing any investment fee arrangements for alternative investments?\

-A Separate side letter has been negotiated with every alternative investment.
+- How do these fees compare to peer group and industry averages for similar services?
+How are the fee benchmarks determined? - All manager fees are with one standard deviation from the average. - Does the system have appropriate policies and procedures in place to account for and control investment expenses and other asset management fees? - The Board keeps a very sharp eye on fees, but they are not specifically addressed in the IPS. - What other fees are incurred by the system that are not directly related to the management of the portfolio? - Other fees include funding for travel for education, administrator, insurance. - How often are the fees reviewed for reasonableness? - As they occur - Is an attorney reviewing any investment fee arrangements for alternative investments? - When necessary - (4) a review of the retirement system's governance processes related to investment activities, including investment decision-making processes, delegation of investment authority, and board investment expertise and education;